iltommi/qdb-documentation/source/api/java.rst

 Connecting to a QuasarDB cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The connection is a two steps process.
+The connection is a two step process.

     #. *Initialize* the quasardb client session: ::